Please ensure Javascript is enabled for purposes of website accessibility

 ]

-Simple stream with an index with no stored event
+Simple stream with an index with no stored data point

-The following request specifies an index for which no stored event exists:
+The following request specifies an index for which no stored data point exists:

 GET api/v1/Tenants/{tenantId}/Namespaces/{namespaceId}/Streams/Simple/Data/Interpolated?index=2017-11-23T13:30:00Z

-Because the index is a valid type for interpolation and the stream has a InterpolationMode of Continuous, this request receives a response with an event interpolated at the specified index:
+Because the index is a valid type for interpolation and the stream has a InterpolationMode of Continuous, this request receives a response with a data point interpolated at the specified index:

 HTTP/1.1 200